rhelwig/FlameFuelFarmAndForge/build.md

 ```bash
 ./gradlew build
 ```
+This creates the .jar file which is what needs to be shared, along with the Fabric jar.
+Our jar can be found in build/libs once you run the build sucessfully.

 ## Run in Debugger

-And when we are actively developing the code we want to run it through a debugger.
+When we are actively developing the code we want to run it through a debugger.
 That captures a lot of data that the program outputs so we can track down any errors.

 ```bash
 ./gradlew --no-daemon runClient